chg-training/chg-training-resources/docs/genome_wide_association_studies/quantitative_trait_gwas/getting_the_data.md

 * There are also some example scripts are in the `Example_scripts` directory.

 ## Next steps

-As with all GWAS, the first place to start is to summarise and performe [quality control of the data](./qc_genotypes.md).
+As with all GWAS, the first place to start is to summarise and perform [quality control of the data](./qc_genotypes.md).